Welcome to today's edition of the Rush 24-7 podcast.

 That's nearly three times Wall Street's record increase, a rate of growth that is boosted in part by the record losses in 08 of nearly 43 billion.

-Now, don't worry, for there's a butt coming here from AP, and here it is.
+Now, don't worry, there's a butt coming.

 Taxpayers bailed them out, and now they're back making money while many New York families are still struggling to make ends meet.

-As you know, I don't think the White House ought to be deciding who earns what in this country, and I think this PAZAR is uh is a job that ought to be eliminated.
+As you know, I don't think the White House ought to be deciding who earns what in this country.

-However, however, Mr. Obama thinks the government should be in charge of bonuses, and what has he told us?
+However, however, Mr. Obama thinks the government should be in charge of bonuses.

-They ain't gonna happen.
+They ain't going to happen.

-And he got this PAZAR, Feinberg and Feinberg's gonna go out there and make sure that this rape of the American people doesn't happen and yet it did again.
+Feinberg's going to go out there and make sure that this rape of the American people doesn't happen.

 Bonuses are up 17%.

-Now, if Obama cannot control bank bonuses with a direct liaison to the industry called the Pazar, if he cannot control bank bonuses going up, when he's set up an office to do just that.
+Now, if Obama cannot control bank bonuses with a direct liaison to the industry called the PASAR, if he cannot control bank bonuses going up, when he set up an office to do just that, why do we assume that his health care reform proposal will reduce costs or do anything that he says it's going to do?

 We shouldn't.

-By the way, about the health care bill.
+By the way, about the health care bill, well, I got to take a break here.

-Obama's out there saying, Yep, yep, yep, just under a trillion dollars is the cost of my bill.
+Obama's out there saying, yep, yep, yep, just under a trillion dollars is the cost of my bill.

 CBO says, I don't know about that.